 These Dark-Chocolate Chip Oatmeal Cookies are made with hearty oats, lots of dark chocolate (chips & gems) and sea salt.
-And even though they are made with vegan “butter”, they taste buttery rich, are soft on the inside and have a slight crisp to the outside.
-This cookie is my new obsession!
+And even though they are made with vegan butter, they taste buttery rich, are soft on the inside and have a slight crisp to the outside.

-- 1 stick Miyoko's Creamery European Style Cultured Vegan Butter, unsalted, room temperature (linked below)
+- 1 stick Miyoko’s Creamery European Style Cultured Vegan Unsalted Butter, room temperature

 - 1/2 cup Sugar

 - 3/4 cup Light Brown Sugar, packed

 - 1 tsp Pure Vanilla Extract (plus a slash more)

 - 1 1/2 cup Bob’s Red Mill® Grain Free Paleo Baking Flour

 - 3 cups Bob’s Red Mill® Old Fashioned Gluten-Free Rolled Oats